Rivalries in the Australian Football League: Brisbane v Collingwood

+20 years on from their previous grand final meeting (and Brisbane's third premiership), Collingwood and Brisbane met again in the 2023 AFL Grand Final in a thrilling 4-point Collingwood victory.

-Brisbane Lions v Port Adelaide
+Brisbane v Port Adelaide

 The rivalry between the Brisbane Lions and Port Adelaide can be traced back to July 1996 when the Fitzroy Football Club and the Brisbane Bears merged to form the Brisbane Lions as Port Adelaide were due to enter the AFL with the Brisbane Lions in 1997.
 Fans of both Fitzroy and the Brisbane Bears were disappointed at losing their clubs as standalone entities, and a rivalry quickly developed between the newly merged club and Port.

 In their first season in 1997, both clubs played in close encounters.
 Firstly, Port beat the Lions by 2 points in Round 5 at Football Park before the two sides played out a draw in Round 20 at The Gabba, but Brisbane would have the last laugh as they advanced into the finals at the expense of Port Adelaide on percentage.

 The rivalry escalated in the early 2000s as both sides were constantly in premiership contention and played in many close games against each other, with the rivalry reaching its peak in the 2004 AFL Grand Final when Port denied Brisbane the opportunity to win four premierships in a row to equal Collingwood's four premierships in a row from 1927 to 1930.
 Afterwards, the rivalry died down before re-igniting in 2020 as both sides again were premiership contenders that year.
+In 2023, the two sides met in a final for the first time since the 2004 Grand Final with Brisbane beating Port by 48 points.